castro-gzlz/mr-plotter/README.md

 If your favorite model is not yet included in *mr-plotter*, you have any issues when using the package, or you think it can be improved in any way, don't hesitate to contact me at [acastro@cab.inta-csic.es](acastro@cab.inta-csic.es).

+## Contributors

+A. Castro-González, J. Lillo-Box, and A. Aguichine.

 ## Credits